jaedolph/jddesk/README.md

 ```

 `CONTROLLER_MAC` is the MAC address of the desk's bluetooth controller.

+`URL` is the url of the display server.

 (TODO: Automate this process more)
 You can get your `BROADCASTER_ID` from a site like this: https://www.streamweasels.com/tools/convert-twitch-username-to-user-id/